top of page

-In March 1930, Dalit rights activist Dr. B.R.
+In March 1930, renowned Dalit rights activist Dr. B.R.
 Ambedkar and social reformer B.K.
-Gaikwad staged a protest outside Kala Ram Temple in Nashik.
-The gathering of two eminent social activists and numerous other Dalits demanded that the lower-caste members be allowed entry into temples and sanctums.
+Gaikwad led a significant protest outside the Kala Ram Temple in Nashik.
+This demonstration, attended by numerous Dalits, demanded that lower-caste members be allowed entry into temples and sanctums, challenging long-standing discriminatory practices.

-In 2016, following a Bombay High Court order ruling in their favour, two women stormed the main sanctum of the Shani Shingapur village in Maharashtra.
-Previously, women were not permitted to enter the temple's main hall.
+Fast forward to 2016, a landmark moment occurred following a Bombay High Court order.
+Two women defied traditional norms and stormed the main sanctum of the Shani Shingapur temple in Maharashtra, where previously women were prohibited from entering the main hall.

-In 2019, several Dalit women were denied entry into a local Chamad Mandir in Khurja, Uttar Pradesh.
-In November of the same year, the Supreme Court of India decided to reconsider its order to prohibit entry to all women aged 12 to 50 to the Sabarimala Temple in Kerala.
-This was possibly the most heated debate regarding the question of temple access.
+In 2019, the issue of temple access once again made headlines when several Dalit women were denied entry into a local Chamad Mandir in Khurja, Uttar Pradesh.
+Later that year, the Supreme Court of India announced it would reconsider its order prohibiting entry to all women aged 12 to 50 at the Sabarimala Temple in Kerala.
+This decision ignited one of the most heated debates regarding temple access.

 If any upper caste member were to come in contact with an untouchable, a purification bath would cure them of the impurity and make them pristine again.
 Upper caste members would not drink water from a Shudra's home or eat food from a member of a caste lower than their own.
 They were adamant that touching, receiving, or accepting any object from a lower caste member, including food and water, would contaminate it.
 This idea is based on the assumption that all lower caste individuals are impure and so must not come in contact with eatables or drinks.

 Several other caste restrictions are based on this false notion of purity.
 Endogamy, which involves marrying within one's caste or clan, is an example of the purity factor.
 Some tribes or caste groups believe that marrying beyond one's caste, particularly to a member of a lower caste, may bring impurities into the tribe.
-Given this context, several caste groups have committed hate crimes against clan members who have violated endogamous rules.
+Violations of these norms often lead to hate crimes against those who marry outside their caste, particularly with lower caste members.

 Even today, the notion of purity and pollution dictates the lives of countless individuals in India.
 However, Hinduism is more than just a rigid caste system.
 Hinduism also emphasises tolerance and acceptance and teaches its followers to be inclusive of all religions.
 This openness and acceptance must be extended to members of the same religion as well.
 Manusmriti's purity concept is discriminatory and repulsive.
 No one should be refused access to public facilities or venues.
 The Constitution of India lists the freedom to practise one’s religion as a fundamental right.
 Visiting temples and worshipping deities is a way of practising one’s religion, and therefore, this fundamental right must not be denied to anyone based on a redundant caste practise.